IsaacCavallaro/IsaacCavallaro_T2_A1-A/Part_A.md

 - Branching refers to an independent line of development.

-- They server as an abstraction for the edit/stage/commit process.
+- They serve as an abstraction for the edit/stage/commit process.

 - In other words, branching can be viewd as a way to request a brand new:
     -  working directory